Skip to main content

 Unmet transbay travel potential from Oakland to destinations in San Francisco and the peninsula

 Now let’s look at unmet potential for transbay travel by train for people moving to and from downtown San Francisco, and particularly, the number of people that want to go between downtown San Francisco and the East Bay.
-For example, there’s significant unmet potential for travel to Emeryville and to the Grand Lake neighborhood in Oakland.
+An example of this is the significant unmet potential for travel to Emeryville and to the Grand Lake neighborhood in Oakland.
 We can also see unmet potential in Alameda, which currently doesn’t have any train service.

 Image